uhrohraggy/developer.chrome.com/site/en/docs/extensions/migrating/improve-security/index.md

 - JavaScript files pulled from the developer's server.
 - Any library hosted on a [CDN][mdn-cdn].

 Alternative approaches are available, depending on your use case and the reason for remote hosting.
-Here are approaches to consider:
+Here are a few examples:

+- Use configuration to control features and logic
+- Move functionality to your server
+- Bundle third-party JS into your extension

 Configuration-driven features and logic
 : Your extension loads and caches a remote configuration (for example a JSON file) at runtime.
 The cached configuration determines which features are enabled.